Self-Love6 min read

 Then actually listen.
 Not to categorize your partner, but to understand them.

-Ready to strengthen your relationship?
+Ready to start your growth journey?